GJQu/GJQu.github.io/_posts/2024-04-14-data-cleaning.md

 toc: true  # Enable a table of contents on the page
 toc_label: "My Table of Contents"  # Label for the TOC
 toc_icon: "file-text-o"  # Icon next to the TOC title, uses Font Awesome icons
-published: false  # If false, the post won't be published but will be drafted
+published: true  # If false, the post won't be published but will be drafted
 ---
 It was in the beginning of March when I had the idea of writing my dissertation on causal inference, for those in the industry - A/B testing.
 I was in the midst of my public policy evaluation class which is more or less based on *Mostly Harmless Econometrics* by Angrist & Pischke and *Causal Inference: The Mixtape* by Scott Cunningham.